 8. Avoid Clutter in the Front of the House

 Clutter doesn’t look good anywhere, especially in the front of a house.
 If your garage is overcrowded with junk, at least make sure the door is shut when people show up to view the place.
 Too much outdoor furniture does not always look pleasing to the eye, especially if it’s old and looks stained.
 No, people are not inheriting your furniture but believe it or not, it can self-consciously tell them the place is dirty and not worth pursuing.
+However, if you invest in ample, good quality stuff from Charming Bench Company, it might actually help in gaining traction.

 9. Hide Electrical Fixtures